How To Manage Cash Flow Cycle For Amazon FBA Stores

-- You can see how many units are currently being stored in Amazon’s fulfilment center.
+- You can see how many units are stored in Amazon’s fulfillment center.

-- How much it costs per month (incl. storage fees) to store items at Amazon’s fulfillment center and how this amount changes over time (this is especially important when planning ahead).
+- How much it costs per month (incl. storage fees) to store items at Amazon’s fulfillment center and how this amount changes over time (this is especially important when planning).

-– Shows if your products make profit or not, yes, we mean loss.
+- It shows if your products make a profit; yes, we mean a loss.
 You can change the selling price of your products and see how this affects your total profit.

-- Check a complete cash flow summary with all your numbers for one month at a time, or three months at a time.
+- Check a complete cash flow summary with all your numbers for one month or three months.
 See exactly where you stand financially!

-With this calculator there is no more need for any kind of spreadsheet tracking!
-All you have to do is enter one or two numbers in the beginning and then just watch how absolutely everything gets calculated – without ever touching any formulas!
+With this calculator, there is no need for any heat tracking!
+All you have to do is enter one or two numbers initially and then watch how everything gets calculated – without ever touching any formulas!

 - How much is the cost to store inventory at Amazon’s fulfillment center?